Abenomics: Impacts on the world economy

 In early October 2014, the IMF revised its 2014 global growth forecast downwards, from 3.4% to 3.3%, although many central banks continued to provide liquidity to the world financial market.
 Weaker expansions in Japan, Latin America, and Europe worsened the outlook for the world economy.

 In October 2014, the World Bank's chief economist Kaushik Basu said that the world economy was taking the risk of stagnation, adding that the Eurozone and Japan were the main slowdown areas.

 The Eurozone has been brought to the verge of recession.
 Italy has suffered from recession for a long time, and France is forced to balance its budget by Germany despite the fact that its economy is depressed.
-Germany's economy is likely to contract for the second consecutive quarter in 2014.

 Japan, the world's third-largest economy, can likely to sink into recession due to the consumption tax hike.
 Although the IMF's previous forecast assumed that Japan would grow 1.6% in 2014, the forecast was revised downwards to 0.9%.

 Regarding the impact upon the US economy, officials of the Federal Reserve Bank, including its second-in-command, said that global stagnation could cause the Federal Reserve Bank to be forced to postpone the planned interest rate hike.
 US Treasury Secretary Jacob Lew rejected the idea that the US alone could boost the world economy.

 Issues

-The Abe administration was supposed to increase government expenditure, but the Ministry of Finance ordered Abe to use fiscal austerity measures.
+While the Abe administration intended to increase government expenditure, the Ministry of Finance ordered Abe to use fiscal austerity measures.

 The consumption tax hike from 5 to 8% brought about the self-induced recession in 2014, which discouraged Japanese consumers from spending and gave them a signal of further austerity.
 The tax hike seemed to start permanently damaging the Japanese economy.
 Japan's GDP contracted by 0.8% in annual terms in the third quarter of 2015, which made Japan go into a technical recession.

-Kozo Yamamoto, one of the creators of Abenomics, said that he was shocked by the latest growth figure, and that the Japanese government should transfer money to those who do not benefit from Abenomics.
+Kozo Yamamoto, one of the creators of Abenomics, said that he was shocked by this contraction, and that the Japanese government should transfer money to those who do not benefit from Abenomics.
 He argued that it was necessary for the government to adopt an expansionary fiscal policy to lift the economy.

 Japan's real GDP shrank at an annualised rate of 1.4% in the last quarter of 2015.
-Consumption, housing investment, and exports decreased in the final quarter.
-Although a revised figure might be significantly different from this figure, it is possible that, in the first quarter of 2016, the Japanese economy will fall into the second recession in the Abe administration.
+Consumption, housing investment, and exports decreased in the final quarter, stoking fears of a second recession in 2016.